Install the OpenAI SDK

 - Wrong env var name: it's

 OPENAI_API_KEY, exactly.
-Some old tutorials useOPENAI_KEY— that won't work. chat.completionsvsresponses: OpenAI now has two endpoints.chat.completionsis the older, broader one most code uses;responsesis newer and tool-use-first.
+Some old tutorials useOPENAI_KEY, which won't work. chat.completionsvsresponses: OpenAI now has two endpoints.chat.completionsis the older, broader one most code uses.responsesis newer and tool-use-first.
 Pick one per project, don't mix.- Model name drift: OpenAI deprecates models on a schedule.

-gpt-4o-miniis currently the cheapest reasonable default; check the docs before pinning. - Rate limits by tier: free credits = tier 1 = low RPM/TPM caps.
+gpt-4o-miniis currently the cheapest reasonable default, but check the docs before pinning. - Rate limits by tier: free credits put you on tier 1, with low RPM/TPM caps.
 Tight loops trip them.
-Use exponential backoff or batch via the Batch API for large jobs (cheaper too).
+Use exponential backoff, or batch big jobs through the Batch API (cheaper too).

 - Streaming:

-.stream=True(Python) or.stream: true(Node) returns an iterable of chunks instead of a single response.
+.stream=True(Python) or.stream: true(Node) hands you an iterable of chunks instead of one response.

-With verify.py or verify.mjs printing a reply, you're ready to call OpenAI — or any of the dozens of OpenAI-compatible providers — from the same code.
+Once verify.py or verify.mjs prints a reply, you're set.
+You can call OpenAI, or any of the dozens of compatible providers, from the exact same code.

 From the dictionary